-So period of confinement obliges, to relax you, to change your ideas, to escape or to prepare your stay with us, we propose to you to download this guide for free by clicking here.
+So, in order to relax, change your mind, get away from it all or to prepare your stay with us, we suggest you download this guide for free by clicking here.

-"Don't put off until tomorrow what you can do the same day."
+"Don't put off until tomorrow what you can do on the same day".
 We all know this old adage, and we are all aware that we don't always have time to apply it.
-So we accumulate the little things to do, and we try as best we can to manage the priorities.
+So we accumulate the little things to do, and we try as best we can to manage priorities.

-The exceptional situation we are currently experiencing, with the containment of ⅓ of the world's population, to fight and contain the COVID 19 pandemic, allows us to free up some time.
+The exceptional situation we are currently experiencing, with the confinement of ⅓ of the world's population, to fight and contain the COVID 19 pandemic, allows us to free ourselves of time.

-So at the Moulin du Boisset, in addition to the usual maintenance tasks, we roll up our sleeves and do some hard work to improve and beautify our property :
+So at the Moulin du Boisset, in addition to the usual maintenance tasks, we roll up our sleeves and do some hard work to improve and embellish our property :

-- Enhancing the gîte with the installation of a floating parquet floor inside and a nice Artois sandstone tile floor on the outside stairs.
+- Enhancing the gîte with the installation of a floating parquet floor inside and a pretty Artois sandstone tile floor on the outside stairs.